 At 9 we pulled off the wall with the radar spinning madly, past the smelly dead salmon and the bushel of greens we dumped out of the AC strainer.
 Gross.
 Fortunately Shannon still was asleep, so she missed it.

 Lake Michigan was so smooth we didn’t activate the stabilizers.
 And we activate the stabilizers to cross canoe wakes.
 Just about the time we reached the iconic Big Sable Point Light, the fog dissipated and blue sky emerged.
 (The lighthouse has been saving mariners since 1867.)
 Shannon still was asleep, so she missed it.
-Too bad.
 But the lighthouse is available for sightseers so maybe we’ll pop over later in the week.
 Given the weather forecast we may be here a while.

 Years ago when Doug formed his law firm, he attempted to grab the domain name belknaplaw.com.
 Alas it was taken.
 A few years back, the ne’er-do-well Oregon attorney who snaked the address contacted Doug about a client.
 Turns out Wendell Belknap is a great guy after all, and over time we’ve bonded, albeit mostly by email.
 Wendall is a genealogy savant who has compiled a database with detailed documentation and information about more than 25,000 Belknaps.
-That’s a pile of Belknaps.
+That’s more than a boatload of Belknaps.
 We now know that Mallory and Shannon are Wendall’s 5th cousins, 2 times removed, or some such thing.
 Certainly close enough to hit up the same family reunion we say.